runtsang/VFPT/README.md

 # 📣News

 (👉Under construction!
-You can currently check command.txt for commands.
+You can currently check [here](https://github.com/runtsang/VFPT/blob/master/README.md#examples-for-training-and-visualization) for commands.
 There are several redundancies in the current version, and the commands/instructions are not perfectly ready for formal release.
 I will gradually update it!
 Please stay tuned.)

 **2024/12/07:** Our code is publicly available now!
 Thank you for your attention and patience!